masak/tiny-adventure/README.md

     * Because of the completely different take on OOP compared to Smalltalk.
     * Because it's still to this day in some sense relevant.
     * Because it combines OOP and manual memory management.
+    * Because this is as good place a any to talk about vtables.
 * Eiffel (1986)
     * Because of its interesting stance on DBC and invariants.
 * Haskell (1990)